 The program began in 2020 with an online writers’ group as we traversed the upheavals the pandemic brought to our lives.
 In December we launched their first publication: Smile ‘Cross the Oceans click here to read it online.

 In 2022 the online group continues and we are SO excited to be launching our new in-person writing groups.
 The groups run fortnightly and are free of charge.
 They are open to writers working in various genres and at varying levels.
 You would be most welcome.
-(30/09/21 – Please note that the dates below have been postponed until February 2022 due to the current Sydney COVID outbreak.
-As these dates change we will keep this page updated.)

-Max Webber Library, Level 1, Flushcombe Rd and Alpha St, Blacktown
+Max Webber Library, Community Room, Flushcombe Rd and Alpha St, Blacktown

 Proudly supported by Blacktown City Council